Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Many-body physics and theory challenges

-In two dimensions, the interplay between the dipolar mean-field and quantum fluctuations can give rise to more structures than simple triangular lattices, such as honeycomb structures \cite{Zhang2019}, stripe phases \cite{Hertkorn2021, Ripley2023}, and metastable ring-lattice phases \cite{Zhang2025c}, as illustrated in Figs.~\ref{fig:dropletsandsupersolids}(c) and (d).
-In finite confined systems, these thermodynamic phases are reflected in a rich spectrum of morphologies, ranging from droplet crystals, as well as stripe and labyrinth structures to pumpkin- or cogwheel-shaped states of finite-size condensates \cite{Hertkorn2021,Zhang2021}.
+In two dimensions, the interplay between the dipolar mean-field and quantum fluctuations can give rise to more structures than simple triangular lattices, such as honeycomb structures \cite{Zhang2019}, stripe phases \cite{Hertkorn2021, Ripley2023}, and metastable ring-lattice phases \cite{Zhang2025c}, as illustrated in Figs.~\ref{fig:dropletsandsupersolids}(c) and (d). \cred{In finite confined systems, these thermodynamic phases—predicted in homogeneous systems and corresponding phase diagrams (e.g., \cite{Ripley2023})—are reflected as finite-size realizations in a rich spectrum of morphologies, ranging from droplet crystals, as well as stripe and labyrinth structures to pumpkin- or cogwheel-shaped states of finite-size condensates \cite{Hertkorn2021,Zhang2021}.}

 Probing these states in experiments with magnetic atoms requires particle numbers in excess of $10^5$ atoms for optimized trap geometries \cite{Hertkorn2021,Zhang2021} (see Fig.~\ref{fig:dropletsandsupersolids}).
 Such large atom numbers are challenging to achieve in magnetic BECs\cite{Norcia2021,Jin2023,Anich2024} and the associated densities are typically so large that three-body losses become significant during the structure-formation dynamics \cite{Zhang2021}.